 August 2020: More Educational Letters

 The IRS sent additional educational letters to taxpayers that it suspected of inaccurately reporting all of their crypto income.
-The new letters target individuals with less crypto holdings than the original round of letters targeted.
+The new letters target individuals with fewer crypto holdings than the original round of letters targeted.

 August 2020: IRS Memo on Microtransactions